 4. Frequent Illness

 If your loved one has recently gone through a difficult time and has been frequently ill during the grieving process, it’s possible the strain and sadness from the current difficulties have affected his or her immune system.
 Stress and sadness can lead to becoming seriously ill, and with greater frequency.
 This can be especially true for seniors who are already prone to injury and illness.
 With the help of North Coast aged care, your loved one can have a support system in place to help prevent illnesses.

 Sometimes a loss can cause your loved one to want to grab on to whatever is there and not let go.
 He or she may call you more than usual, come up with reasons you need to come over, or simply ask you to come over more often.
 It’s also possible your loved one will reach out to other friends and loved ones even with increased attention and focus from you.
 Do your best to be there for your loved one during this difficult time rather than brushing off his or her needs, and consider hiring a North Coast hourly caregiver as a companion your loved one can rely on.

 Emotional wellness is often directly linked with both mental and physical health.
 If you are looking for ways to keep your loved one safe, happy, and healthy, turn to Home Care Assistance.
 Our compassionate caregivers are available 24/7 to help with many important daily tasks and provide the emotional support your loved one needs.
 For seniors who need more comprehensive care, we also offer Alzheimer’s, Parkinson’s, and stroke care North Coast families trust.
-To learn more and to schedule a no-obligation consultation, please call one of our qualified Care Managers at 1300 LIVE-IN or (02) 6646 3527 today.
+To learn more and to schedule a no-obligation consultation, please call one of our qualified Care Managers at (02) 6646 3527 today.